scjqt/ropes/README.md

 * Drag left click between points to create a stick
 * Drag right click over points or sticks to delete them
 * Hold shift and right click to pan the camera
-* Hold shift and left click to create a line of sticks and points
+* Hold shift to create a line of sticks and points
 * Space to start and stop the simulation running
 * R to clear everything

-Currently slightly broken from changing to `glam`